Kvítkov: Geography

 Kvítkov is located about 4 km southwest of Česká Lípa and 40 km southwest of Liberec.
 It lies mostly in the Ralsko Uplands.
 A small part of the municipal territory extends into the Central Bohemian Uplands in the northwest and includes the highest point of Kvítkov at 401 m above sea level.
-The Robečský Stream flows along the eastern municipal border.
+The stream Robečský potok flows along the eastern municipal border.

 History

 The first written mention of Kvítkov is from 1295, when the village was owned by Jan of Kvítkov.
 Until the 15th century, Kvítkov was owned by the Vlk of Kvítkov knights.

-From 1980 to 1991, Kvítkov was an administrative part of Česká Lípa.
+From 1980 to 1991, Kvítkov was a municipal part of Česká Lípa.
 Since 1992, it has been a separate municipality.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The Church of Saint James the Great is a baroque church from 1726.
-The architect of the church was probably Václav Špaček.
+The Church of Saint James the Great is a Baroque church from 1726.

 Kvítkov Castle is a ruin of a castle built in the first half of the 13th century.
 The castle was abandoned already in the 13th century.
 Only few remains and a cellar carved in the rock, which is still used today, have been preserved.